-Gastroesophageal reflux disease (GERD), also known as acid reflux, can sometimes cause a tightening sensation in the chest.
-But can it also cause heart palpitations?
 Palpitations can occur during activity or rest, and they have several possible causes.
-However, it’s unlikely that GERD is causing your heart palpitations.
+However, it’s unlikely that GERD is directly causing your heart palpitations.
+Here’s what you need to know.

 Heart palpitations can cause a fluttering sensation in the chest or a feeling that your heart has skipped a beat.
 You may also feel like your heart is beating too fast or is pumping harder than normal.

-If you have GERD, you may sometimes feel tightness in your chest, but this is not the same as having heart palpitations.
+If you have GERD, you may sometimes feel tightness in your chest, but this isn’t the same as having heart palpitations.
+Some symptoms of GERD, such as air being trapped in the esophagus, may cause palpitations.

 - a fever